3rd - After Germany

 attack on shipping off Corfu on the 4th and

 merchantmen.
 This was only the latest of a

 NERE" north of

 Sicily.
-This was a welcome success in a month that saw
+This was a welcome success in a month

 heavy Royal Navy losses including "Urge"

 Malta - By now

 Malta had almost ceased to be of any value as a

 attacking Rommel's supply lines, and most of his

 sunk in Malta